dontaylor6000/owning-the-network/README.md

 Two things to keep in mind:
 1. This lab will require more programming and google foo than previous labs, pay attention to Lab Talk for any communications or hints.
-2. Solutions to this challenge exist, please be sure to answer ALL questions asked about your process.
+2. Please be sure to answer ALL questions asked about your process.
+If you used a command, be sure to paste the command in your `lab3.txt`, if you have any issues please go out to lab talk!!!

 ### Background
 In this challenge you will be analyzing network traffic in an attempt to gain